nickrosener/flask-purple-powerbase/README.md

    sudo hcitool lescan
 ```
 This will produce a long list of bluetooth devices near you as well as their MAC addresses.
 Mine was titled
 "RevCB_C1".
-Once you see one with probably a similar name, hit ctrl+c to stop the scan.
-Write down your MAC
+Once you see one with probably a similar name, hit ctrl+c to stop the scan after about 30 seconds.
+Scroll through the list and write down your MAC
 address exactly as is.

 Note: it is important that there are no other bluetooth devices connected to your bed when you do this scan,